Ramifications of Re-Gaining Weight After FDL Surgery

 Exercise and Physical Activity

-Once given the green light by me after surgery, exercising regularly will help maintain a toned and contoured abdomen.
+Once given the green light by me after surgery, exercising regularly will help maintain a toned abdomen.
 Cardio exercises, such as walking, swimming, or cycling, are helpful in burning calories and increasing your metabolism rate.
 For maximum results in keeping your muscles intact while burning all the fat for long-term stability, I advise you to combine cardio and strength training exercises at least three to five times a week.
 Also, include gentle exercises, like yoga, for flexibility, core strength, and muscle tone.

 However, avoid extreme exercises and physical activities that may exert undue pressure on the core before full recovery.
 My recommendation is that patients ease slowly into the exercise routine, one step at a time.